ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v37.md

 ## New and updated documentation
 {: #relnotes_v37-updated-doc}

+* (Updated on July 14, 2020) The [{{site.data.keyword.cloud_notm}} for VMware Regulated Workloads reference architecture](/docs/vmwaresolutions?topic=vmwaresolutions-fss-overview) is updated.
 * Documentation about the responsibilities of IBM vs the customer's is available at [Understanding your responsibilities when using VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-understand-responsib).
-* Documentation is available about the access type that IBM Cloud Support has to your environment and the steps that you can take to limit the access, if required.
-For more information, see [IBM Cloud Support access](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-ibm-access).
+* Documentation is available about the access type that {{site.data.keyword.cloud_notm}} Support has to your environment and the steps that you can take to limit the access, if required.
+For more information, see [{{site.data.keyword.cloud_notm}} Support access](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-ibm-access).
 * Documentation is now available about the various ports that VMware Solutions uses.
 This documentation includes details about:
   * VLANs and subnets that are used
   * Ports for deployment and day 2 operations
   * Ports that VMware uses
   * Ports that the optional services use, such as Caveonix RiskForesight, Juniper vSRX, and Veeam.

-  The information is available at [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports).
+  For more information, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports).
 * New FAQ about VMware Solutions Shared is now provided at [General FAQ about VMware Solutions Shared](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions-shared).
 Various updates to the existing FAQs have also been made.

 ## User interface updates and enhancements